drowe67/pirip/README.md

 ## Service command lines

 1. Loopback test is a good start, this checks each terminal is working stand alone.
-These tests send a burst from the Termnals Tx to it's Rx:
+These tests send a burst from the Terminals Tx to it's Rx:
    ```
    laptop$ sudo ./ping start_loopback
    ```